felixgro/animate-canvas/README.md

 # Animate-Canvas

-A minimal library for frame-independent Canvas2D or Webgl animations.
+A minimal library for frame-independent Canvas2D or WebGL animations.

 It's as simple as that:
 ```javascript